back to blog

 Fire Sprinkler System Maintenance Checklist

-Weekly Inspection Checklist for Sprinkler Systems
+Weekly Fire Sprinkler System Inspection Checklist

-• Gauges – the gauges on dry, pre-action, and deluge systems should be inspected weekly.
+• Gauges: The gauges on dry, pre-action, and deluge systems should be inspected weekly.
 In this step, you’re looking for a normal read on air and water pressure.

-Monthly Inspection Checklist for Sprinkler Systems
+Monthly Fire Sprinkler Inspection Checklist

-• Alarm valves – these should be externally inspected each month.
+• Alarm valves: These should be externally inspected each month.

-Quarterly Inspection Checklist for Sprinkler Systems
+Quarterly Fire Sprinkler Inspection Checklist

-• Alarm devices – every three months, check that these are free from physical damage.
+• Alarm devices: Every three months, check that these are free from physical damage.

-• Hydraulic nameplate – check that this is secured to the sprinkler riser and legible.
+• Hydraulic nameplate: Check that this is secured to the sprinkler riser and legible.

-Annual Inspection Checklist for Sprinkler Systems
+Annual Inspection Checklist for Fire Sprinkler Systems

 The NFPA requires that you have a licensed technician inspect your fire sprinkler system annually to keep your building safe and up to code.
 The technician will inspect and maintain all components of your fire sprinkler system, including: